earaya/blog.earaya.com/source/_posts/2012-07-13-hosting-a-static-website-on-amazon-s3-and-cloudfront.markdown

 categories: [aws-s3, aws-cloudfront, aws-route53]
 ---

-There are plenty of guides on how to host your static content on S3 and ClouFront, so in this tutorial I'll just focus on some of the likely problems you'll run into, and some good tips on making things easier.
+There are plenty of guides on how to host your static content on S3 and ClouFront, so in this tutorial I'll just focus on some of the likely problems you'll run into, and some good tips on making things better.

 ###S3

-The first thing you'll have to do to host your static content is create an S3 bucket.
+The first thing you'll have to do to host your static content is create an S3 bucket to upload your content.
 This is straight forward, but there are three things you must make sure are setup correctly:

 1. Make sure the bucket's name matches the URL you want to use.
 For example, for this blog, the bucket's name is blog.earaya.com.